Researchers respond to the National Maternity and Neonatal Investigation report

 The aim of this project is to enhance collaboration amongst healthcare professionals delivering care for women and their families during and after pregnancy.

 The current way of obtaining consent for this procedure, which is commonly done awake, is outdated.
 It can leave patients disempowered, worried, confused and with wrong expectations.
 Legal specialists in the field of gynaecology have suggested the use of consent aids co-developed with users.
-Honorary reader Dr Liza Ball and research fellow Dr Rose Coates have obtained funding from Barts Charity, backing from the Royal College of Obstetrician and gynaecologists and ethical approval to develop a video as a consent aid for outpatient hysteroscopy.
+Honorary reader Dr Liza Ball and research fellow Dr Rose Meades have obtained funding from Barts Charity, backing from the Royal College of Obstetrician and gynaecologists and ethical approval to develop a video as a consent aid for outpatient hysteroscopy.
 A virtual workshop was organised and experience of this will be shared in an upcoming research seminar.

 Euro-Peristat is a collaboration between the 27 members of the European Union plus Iceland, Switzerland, Norway and the United Kingdom.
 Although these countries share similar standards of living and health care, they vary considerably in their health policies and healthcare practices.
 Comparisons between them are therefore useful for raising questions about the implications of these differences.
 The project is coordinated by Jennifer Zeitlin of INSERM in Paris.
 Professor Alison Macfarlane is responsible for liaising between the countries of the UK.